-I’ve visited Myanmar twice as of January 2017: In 2010; and then in 2016.
-As I wrote last January, Myanmar became at least half-a-century more modern during the six years between my first and second visits, particularly when it came to transport.
+I’ve visited Myanmar twice as of January 2024: In 2010; and then in 2016.
+As I wrote in January of the Last Normal Year™, Myanmar became at least half-a-century more modern during the six years between my first and second visits, particularly when it came to transport.

 This was mostly a good thing, since I didn’t have a long time to spare on my second trip, but I craved slower travel for certain experiences.
 Namely, a slow boat down the Irrawaddy River between the city of Mandalay and Bagan, which is famous for its 2,000 temples.